 Not Pushing Yourself Enough

 Another issue when working out at home is that many people won’t push themselves hard enough.
 The simple reason is that they don’t have enough punishing equipment around.
-They don’t have a squat rack, a bench, or other gear, so they do push-ups.
+They do push-ups because they don’t have a squat rack, a bench, or other gear.

 But this isn’t enough.
-To trigger muscle growth, you need to be feeling the burn and the pump.
+To trigger muscle growth, you must feel the burn and the pump.
 And this is still possible with no equipment.
 So you need to be a little more inventive and creative in how you will accomplish it!

 Buying Complicated Equipment